British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 Northern Flank & Arctic Security

-Cold Response 26 (March) anchors the Arctic calendar, now operating under Arctic Sentry's umbrella.
+Cold Response 26 (9–19 March, now underway) anchors the Arctic calendar under Arctic Sentry's umbrella, though its maritime and air components have been reduced by the French CSG retasking to the Eastern Mediterranean and the withdrawal of a US F-35 squadron.
 Arctic Dolphin 26 (completed February) tested ASW in Norwegian fjords.
 Denmark's Arctic Endurance is running concurrently in and around Greenland.
-The UK-led Joint Expeditionary Force (JEF) has signalled major High North activity later this year.
+The UK's Operation Firecrest — a Carrier Strike Group deployment to the North Atlantic and High North — was announced in February as a major Arctic Sentry and JEF contribution, but its timeline is now uncertain due to the Middle East crisis.
 Arctic Challenge 26, the Nordic air combat exercise, has not yet been announced but is a strong annual candidate.

 Baltic & Nordic Deterrence

-Steadfast Dart 26 (January–February) tested the ARF's rapid deployment into northern Germany.
+Steadfast Dart 26 (January–March, concluding phase) tested the ARF's rapid deployment into northern Germany.
 The DEFENDER-Europe 26 / AURORA 26 / BALTOPS 26 cluster will dominate the spring–summer calendar with a Nordic-Baltic focus.
 NAMEJS (Latvia) and Thunder Storm (Lithuania) are expected to recur in the autumn but are not yet confirmed for 2026.

 Black Sea & Southeastern Flank